Soy: Tackling Some of the Misconceptions

 Isoflavones, phytoestrogen compounds found in soy, have been researched and concluded to exhibit antioxidant, anticancer, antimicrobial, and anti-inflammatory properties.
 Going a step further, isoflavones have proven to support women’s health by reducing the risk of estrogen-cancers such as breast, ovarian, and endometrial cancer, as well as alleviating menopausal symptoms like hot flashes.

-In a recent study review on the effects of soy isoflavones and estrogen in post menopausal women, researchers evaluated 40 trials that involved 3,285 women.
+In a recent systematic review of the effects of soy isoflavones and estrogen in postmenopausal women, researchers evaluated 40 trials involving 3,285 women.
 They concluded that soy isoflavones do not exhibit estrogenic effects compared to non-isoflavone controls.
-This recent study, published in 2025, showcases the safety of consuming soy, even with beneficial outcomes.
+This recent study, published in 2025, demonstrates the safety of consuming soy and its beneficial effects.

 Contains all essential amino acids